hi2rajendra/qc_and_salmon_quant/README.md

-Pipeline to perform QC and transcript quantification
+Pipeline to perform QC and transcript quantification <br>
-Requirements: cutadapt, fastq-mcf, Adapter_seq.fa, salmon index for the species used
+Requirements: cutadapt, fastq-mcf, Adapter_seq.fa, salmon index for the species used<br>
-Salmon: Docker container is used
+Salmon: Docker container is used<br>